alexandretalbert/alexandretalbert/ebanx_team.md

 - Delegate more so you can focus more on people and process management
 - Develop stakeholders relationship, being part of tactical and strategic coversations
 - Manage the system improving ways of working for the team
+- Active listen when having conversations with the team, specifically with women at this moment
+-

 ### PDI
 To do